SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-21-get-paxlovid-ma.md

   [accurate](https://www.someweekendreading.blog/weekend-editrix-exposed/).
   - Practice using a test kit if you haven't done so before, and use it when you have any symptoms at all.
-- Figure out how to get prescribed paxlovid, and how you're going to get to wherever to get it.
+- Figure out how to get prescribed paxlovid, and transportation to get it.
   - Consider the [Test to Treat locator](https://covid-19-test-to-treat-locator-dhhs.hub.arcgis.com/), which will find the nearest place for you to go to get tested, evaluated, and prescribed if appropriate.